 Summary:

-- Revision of some characteristics of jnani…
+Revision of some characteristics of jnani…

-- Jñāni is a perfect devotee.
+Jñāni is a perfect devotee.
 Question is WHAT does Krishna consider the perfect devotee?
 Attributes are given below…

 - Adveṣṭā Sarvabhūtānām: Lack of hating.

-- Thus Sanskrit word for dislike & hate is the same: dveṣa (dvi + viṣam: poison).
+- What is hate?
+A prolonged dislike.
+Strengthens in time.
+Thus Sanskrit word for dislike & hate is the same: dveṣa (dvi + viṣam: poison).

 - Hate also indicates stage of one’s spiritual progress.
 EG:

-- L1: Hates opposing beliefs.
+- Level 1: Hates opposing beliefs.

-- Can’t be happy nor enjoy virtue with hateful thoughts in background.
+- What are benefits of relinquishing intense dislike (hate)?
+Energy is saved.
+Can’t be happy nor enjoy virtue with hateful thoughts in background.

 - Maitraḥ: Sees everyone as a friend.
 Experiences concern/empathy.
 Sensitive and assertive if can do something.
 STORY: Ratnākara tied Sage Nārada to tree.
 Demanded money, else kill.
 Nārada gave advice.
 Thus Ratnākara become Vālmīkī.

 - Kṣamī: Forgiveness/Accommodation.
-Meaning “I don’t feel the other has wronged me, because of:
+Meaning “I don’t feel the other has wronged me, because of: (1) unknown factors on both sides, (2) misinterpretation on both sides.

 - santuṣṭaḥ: Complete.
 Puts things in the right perspective, meaning “My essence lacks nothing.
 While this BMI instrument is given for short time to be used wisely”.